dstackai/dstack/docs/reference/cli/run.md

 # dstack run

-Use this command to run a workflow within the current Git repo.
+This command runs a workflow within the current Git repo.

-Once you run the workflow, dstack creates the required cloud instance(s) within a minute, and runs your workflow.
+It provisions the required compute resources, fetches the same version of code (as you have locally), pre-downloads the data the workflow depends on, and runs the workflow.

 If you run it in the attached mode, you'll see the output in real-time as your workflow is running.

-You can either pass a name of one of the workflows defined in the `./dstack/workflows.yaml` file, or pass all the parameters right in the command line.

-!!! info "NOTE:"
+[//]: # (!!! info "NOTE:")
-    Make sure to use the CLI from within a Git repo directory.
+[//]: # (    Make sure to use the CLI from within a Git repo directory.)
-    When you run a workflow, dstack detects the current branch, commit hash, and local changes.
+[//]: # (    When you run a workflow, dstack detects the current branch, commit hash, and local changes.)

 ### Usage